Yashwanthv-28/Cryptocurrency-Price-Prediction/README.md

 * 🧩 **shadcn-ui** — Accessible UI components built with Radix UI and Tailwind

 ---

-# 🚀 Deployment
+ 🚀 Deployment

 You can deploy this app using one of the following options:

- 🔗 Lovable Platform
+ 🔗 Preferred Platform

-* Follow the official Lovable deployment guide: [Lovable Docs](https://docs.lovable.dev/)
+* Follow the instructions provided by your hosting service

- 🌐 Other Hosting Services
+ 🌐 Hosting Services

 * [Vercel](https://vercel.com/)
 * [Netlify](https://netlify.com/)
 * [GitHub Pages](https://pages.github.com/)
 * Any other static hosting provider that supports Node/Vite/React projects

-Make sure to build your project using:
+Build your project before deployment:

 ```bash
 npm run build